Image-X-Institute/MRI_DistortionPhantom/readme.md

 ## Usage

-- To generate your first phantom design, please see
+- To generate your first phantom design, please see the [getting started](https://acrf-image-x-institute.github.io/MRI_DistortionPhantom/GettingStarted.html) page in the docs
 - Important note: This code is <u>only</u> designed to worked from within FreeCAD.
 Any attempts to execute it from outside FreeCAD will fail.

 ## Directory Structure